wpm/CanCan/README.md

 In this program, a partial solution is represented by the `Grid` object, which is a map of cell coordinates to sets of possible values.
 The constraints are implemented as a hierarchy of `Constraint` objects which associate sets of cells coordinates with functions from possible values of those cells to constrained possible values.
-The `KenKen` object represents a puzzle whose `solutions` value is a stream of all its solutions.
+The `Puzzle` object represents a puzzle.
-It associates a set of constraints with a grid of a particular size.
+It associates a set of cage constraints with a grid of a particular size.
+A puzzle is passed to a `Solver` algorithm which finds to solutions.
-The search algorithm is implemented in the private recursive `search` function, which in turn calls a private recursive `applyConstraints` function.
+The core algorithm is is implemented in the private recursive `search` function, which in turn calls a private recursive `applyConstraints` function.
+The `solutions` value of a solver is a stream of all the its puzzle's solutions.

 Puzzle Generation
 -----------------